wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-*The [Open Graph](http://ogp.me/) protocol allows any webpage to become a rich object in a social setting.
-The Open Graph meta property tags are used by Facebook to allow any webpage to have the same functionality as other objects on Facebook. **The Open Graph meta tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.*
+The [Open Graph](http://ogp.me/) protocol allows your webpages to become feature rich objects in a social setting. **Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.

-**The NextGEN Facebook Open Graph (NGFB) plugin adds Open Graph meta property tags to all webpage headers**, including the article object type for Posts and Pages.
-This plugin goes well beyond other plugins I know in handling various archive-type webpages.
+**NextGEN Facebook Open Graph (NGFB) adds [Open Graph](http://ogp.me/) meta property tags to all webpage headers**, including the article object type for Posts and Pages.
+This plugin goes well beyond other plugins I know in handling various media and archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, search results.
-NGFB detects images of varying sizes and embedded videos -- and includes one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).
+NGFB also detects images of varying sizes and embedded videos -- and includes one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

-**You can also add multilingual social sharing buttons above or bellow content, as a widget, shortcode, or even use a function from your templates**.
+**NextGEN Facebook Open Graph (NGFB) also comes with multilingual social sharing buttons, that you can add above or bellow content, as a widget, shortcode, or even as a function from your template(s)**.
 NGFB includes the following social sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for shortcode and CSS styling examples):

 * Facebook
 * Google+